-FRIDAY Insurance S.A. sees an obligation to actively support environmental protection and focuses on sustainable and responsible actions.
-We integrate sustainability into all areas of our business activities and processes.
-We deal responsibly with employees, customers, partners, investors, the environment, and society.
-Already in 2018, we offered our customers an ECO tariff by which they could offset their car's CO2 emissions.
+FRIDAY Insurance S.A. remains committed to actively support environmental protection and focuses on sustainable and responsible actions.
+Sustainability is integrated into all areas of our business activities and processes, ensuring responsible engagement with employees, customers, partners, investors, the environment, and society.
+Since 2018, FRIDAY has offered customers an ECO tariff to offset their car's CO2 emissions generated by driving to contribute to climate protection.
+FRIDAY's German branch was able to offset 4,277 tons of CO2 and other harmful greenhouse gases such as methane and nitrous oxide between April 2023 and March 2024 thanks to the "FRIDAY+ECO" product.
 In 2020, FRIDAY itself became fully CO2 neutral.
 This remains an integral part of our strategy and, therefore, we as an insurance company will strive to fulfil this responsibility also in the future.